ajwiebe77/ICOP24/README.txt

 The idea for this work is based on a paper by Nagheli et al. (2020), but the method was coded with alternative (dimensioned) equations in order to more easily include recharge into the superposition calculation.
 It might be possible to derive an analytical expression for the recharge for use with the Nagheli et al. (2020) equations, but this was not attempted.

 The regional gradient is first constructed (splinesurface*.m) from a water table elevation matrix constructed using cubic splines.
 A regional background water table gradient is assumed (at a radius of 1000 m from the origin) and a gradient of 0 m/m is assumed for flow lines perpendicular to and crossing the lake boundaries.
 The text file generated is then read by one of the two .m scripts (one for each case noted above).
-The script (whati21.m for 'permafrost' or whati20.m for 'no permafrost') calculates or reads a potential field (matrix of values) related to groundwater recharge, reads the regional water table matrix file and calculates the x- and y-direction gradients, then superimposes the potentials related to recharge, regional flow, and well pumping.
+The script (whati_pf.m for 'permafrost' or whati_nopf.m for 'no permafrost') calculates or reads a potential field (matrix of values) related to groundwater recharge, reads the regional water table matrix file and calculates the x- and y-direction gradients, then superimposes the potentials related to recharge, regional flow, and well pumping.
 Finally, a gradient ascent method is used to approximate the location of a stagnation point (only zero or one is assumed for this system).

 The field site for the application of this method is the community of Whatì, NWT, Canada (117’16”19.9 °W, 63’8”38.3 °N).
 The well pumping rate and aquifer thickness were estimated based on Stanley Associates (1987).
 The distance to permafrost was loosely based on geotech studies by Thurber (1981) and Hardy (1991).